Pavlfour/Pavlfour.github.io/README.md

+---

-"This is my first website using vanilla Javascript,CSS,HTML."
+This is my first website using vanilla Javascript,CSS,HTML.

+---